 CONTINUING PROFESSIONAL DEVELOPMENT (‘CPD’) & PROFESSIONAL INDEMNITY

-Your medical voluntary work may be eligible for CPD points from your relevant college.
+Your medical volunteering in Namibia may be eligible for CPD points from your relevant college.
 We will forward the guiding notes with your travel documents.

-We recommend that you advise your professional indemnity provider of your volunteer work in advance of travel.
+We recommend that you advise your professional (or student) indemnity provider of your medical volunteering in Namibia in advance of travel.

 PASSPORT & VISAS

 Passports must be valid for 6 months AFTER you return home and have at least two blank visa pages.